paradigm-sy/vscode-css-variables-autocomplete/README.md

 This extension contributes the following configuration parameters:

 * `files`: array of paths to files with css variables
-* `languageModes`: specify custom language modes if deefault 'css' not suits you.
+* `languageModes`: specify custom language modes if default 'css' not suits you.
 * `propertyPrefixes`: allows you to suggest only variables with some prefix in name for specified properties.
 For example with `"font-size": "fs"` extension will only suggest you variables `--fs-big`, `--fs-small`, but not `--small`.